AidanBakerNHS/SteamAppDataVisulisation/README.md

 A D3 package created by Mike Bostock (2023) was used to support in the creation of this visual. (https://observablehq.com/@d3/zoomable-circle-packing)

+Efforts to make this visual user friendly were considered, such as disabling the labelling of games for high volume bubbles and cutting off long game titles with ellipses.
+In addition, a Year slider was implemented to show changes over time.

 ### Word Cloud of Game Titles

 ![Word Cloud of Single Words](/Assets/WordCloud1.png)